KTCV: History

-Mid-1990s Crises

-The 1990s brought a few crises to the station.
-The most serious, was a challenge to the license in 1996 by two outside groups.
-At the time, KTCV was running severely restricted hours again due to internal problems.
-The outside groups attempted to force a shared frequency agreement with the Kennewick School District.
-This would've set the stage for the Kennewick School District to completely lose the station.
-However, some decisive actions were enacted by the Tri-Tech administration and the license was saved.

-Additionally, the station's license accidentally expired during this era without a proper renewal forcing the station to go off the air.
-Through luck and immediate action, the FCC allowed the station an emergency renewal.

-Another event that forced the station to go off the air was an incident with an outdated EAS relay system.
-KTCV stayed off the air until the system was updated.

-As KTCV has entered the 21st century, stability has been the rule.
-The station has been well cared for by Mr. Dailey and the Tri-Tech administration.

 Coverage

 KTCV has gone through various signal upgrades over the years.
 Originally, with an ERP of 320 watts that covered Kennewick well, but listeners in West Richland and especially Benton City had a difficult time receiving the station.
-Power was increased in the late 1990s to 1100.
-Today, the current ERP of the station is 3500 watts.
-The current signal now does well for the most part in the greater Tri-City area.
-Benton City continues to have reception problems in some places due to geography.
+Power was increased in the late 1990s to 1100 watts.
+Today, the current ERP of the station is 3500 watts and reaches most of the Tri-Cities area.

-Reception of KTCV is no longer possible in Walla Walla due to K-LOVE translator K201DX.

-Reception to the south across the Oregon border is spotty.
-This is due to the geography of the region and location of KTCV's tower.

-To the north, KTCV reaches approximately 35 miles north of the Tri-Cities along US Highway 395.

-The farthest report of KTCV reception has been over a distance of 90 miles from the Tri-Cities at the Sprague Lake rest area along Interstate 90.

-Mission
+Operations

 The station operates as a learning tool for the students of the Radio Broadcasting program at the Tri-Tech Skills Center.
-First year students learn about radio history, radio theory, public speaking, broadcast writing and various live audio applications.
-First year students also read short newscasts on KTCV.
-Second year students take a more active role in KTCV; from day-to-day operations and on-air announcing.
-These students learn the NEXGEN digital automation in addition to the Selector software, Pro-Tools and Adobe Audition.
+First-year students learn about radio history, radio theory, public speaking, broadcast writing and various live audio applications.
+First-year students also read short newscasts on KTCV.
+Second-year students take a more active role in KTCV, including day-to-day operations and on-air announcing.

 Unique to KTCV is the students' influence on the format and programming.
 KTCV is one of only a few high school stations in the state that the students take an active role in operations, programming and management.